Survival and WomanhoodNov 26, 2021

 And now, the next layer is here.
 Some of what I see in my clients' journeys matches my own (we're all different...I feel best sharing about myself and not my clients' details):

 1. Unwinding of toxic stress / inflammation / fight flight chemical overload = a big reduction in anxiety, tension, and heat.
-I's like a top layer of film that melts and that allows the deeper layers (psoas anyone?) to talk!
+I's like a top layer of film that melts and that allows the deeper layers (psoas, to name one) to talk!

 2. Sometimes there is a crash after this.
-I believe anxiety and depression exist on a continuum and are highly connected to our nervous system / endocrine / immune function.
+As a mental health professional, I believe anxiety and depression exist on a continuum and are highly connected to our nervous system / endocrine / immune function in addition to brain chemistry.
 Sometimes people crash and experience feeling "depressed" for the first time ever.
 For me, this was wild!
 I was accustomed to having tons of energy, anxiety, quickness...but me?
 Depressed?
 Down?
 Not enough energy?
 Not motivated to do my regular things?
 Sleeping tons?
 Eating tons?
-Cynical about the world and humanity?
 Super calm?
+Lethargic?
 Who is this person!
-I'm so glad I stayed curious about it and about my inner world and didn't pathologize myself or get upset about it.
+I'm so glad I stayed curious about it and about my inner world (disclaimer, if you are experiencing severe depression, this statement is not meant to say "staying curious is all you need to do", you absolutely should seek mental health support if you are in need).

 I believe all humans experience anxiety and depression on some level...
 It's ok.
 It's just our nervous system learning how to be in this world.
-It's not needing pathology or stigma.
 It's ok to acknowledge that we all have needs that are probably unmet on some levels because of society.
 What does that do to a human body and brain?
+Where do we turn to address these inner truths that appear universal?

 (Hint: talking about it doesn't do much, I truly don't believe.
-After years in the mental health field, I believe talk therapy is a waste of time as a stand-alone experience.
-Seeing all that is surfacing about the body and neurosciences, I think it's safe to say a lot of therapists believe now we NEED to incorporate the body and somatic work.
-Deep healing of the internal world, not just the brain.
+After years in the mental health field, I believe talk therapy falls short as a stand-alone experience.
+Seeing all that is surfacing about the body and neurosciences, I think it's safe to say a lot of therapists believe now we NEED to incorporate addressing the body, somatic work, and nervous system.
+I believe we need to address the full internal world, not just the brain.

-3. Sometimes it's the opposite, I've see people go from a lifetime of being somehow "down" to fairly quickly having a ton of energy.
-This can be a bit anxiety provoking and something new to learn to tolerate.
+3. Sometimes it's the opposite, I've see people go from a lifetime of being somehow "down" to having a ton of energy.
+This can be anxiety provoking and something new to learn to tolerate.
 It can be just as tricky as being "depressed" after never having been on the downward slope before.

 5. This is all very real.
 So many practitioners and people are realizing it as our collective requirement of addressing stress in the body is big now.
-We simply don't have the reserves to be storing it all away because of what we have to respond to now.
+We simply don't have the reserves to be storing it all away because of what we have to respond to "the now".
 We need all of our energy for the present, not the past.
-The past is stored in our system, we know this.
+The past is stored in our system.
+On some level, we know this.
 Time to unravel....safely.

-6. Some version of the above needs to happen before true expansion / joy / heart opening / all the good stuff, we have to "feel it to heal it" and "get it out".
+6. Some version of the above needs to happen before true expansion / joy / heart opening / all the good stuff comes alive.
+We have to "feel it to heal it" and "get it out".
 All the sayings are here for a reason.
 "The only way out is through".
 Whatever has lodged itself in our bodies and neural pathways, can be addressed through many forms of somatic work.
+I've chosen to orient to working with the core / nervous system / pelvis as I find it most efficient, due to the pathway and efficiency of addressing vagal tone (the vagus nerve is the longest nerve in the body, traveling form the brain down to the pelvis, and is sometimes referred to as "the trauma nerve".)

-7. When this physiological unwinding happens, it can be emotional, tender, confusing, relieving, and takes real stamina and support.
+7. When this physiological unwinding happens, it can be emotional, tender, confusing, relieving, mood shifts, and takes real stamina and support.
 There are many reactions to it all.
 It can be associated with "old experiences" as well as recent, fresh ones.
 I believe it's all neurological (brain) and in the body (nerves, tissues, and structures).
-Freeze faint "wakes up" and fight flight is finally allowed to mobilize.
-Fight flight settle down into depressive tones (sometimes collapse will happen).
-This is all part of the nervous system finding homeostasis.
+Freeze / faint "wakes up" and fight / flight is finally allowed to mobilize.
+Fight / flight sometimes settle down into depressive tones (sometimes collapse will happen).
+This is all part of the nervous system finding homeostasis and a new sense of equilibrium / resiliency.

 8. Eventually, typically, a well of deep inner heat opens up.This is the depth of inner and sustaining fire.
-This deep inner heat is life-force.
+My belief is....this deep inner heat is life-force.
 It's nourishing.
-It grows through the cells and nerves and organ tissues (fascia is IN organs! how incredible, this proves the concept of semi-permeable boundaries).
+It grows through the cells and nerves and organ tissues (fascia is IN organs! how incredible, this anatomical truth proves the concept of semi-permeable boundaries which is very helpful for boundary work).

 It can be emotional and it can be beautiful.
 It's not superficial or right under the skin.
 It's as deep as one can get in the tissues of the core, the psyche, the primal animal self.